ssbse17/ssbse17.github.io/challenge/index.md

 Guava is a widely adopted and extensive Java collections library developed by Google.
 It includes over 252KLOC and its test suite includes a thorough set of performance tests.

+_Please note that Guava was also used in the SSBSE 2015 Challenge, and you should ensure that your work is not simply a duplication of previous effort.
+Details of that year's papers and presentations can be found in [the SSBSE 2015 programme](http://ssbse.org/2015/index1521.html?page_id=161)._

 <b>Flask</b>

 [http://flask.pocoo.org](http://flask.pocoo.org/)